Four days of music in-between a lot of lilo floating

 Experience a wine tasting and music festival in one go at the inaugural Ekasi Wine Tasting and Music Festival

-Don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
+Don’t forget to follow us on Twitter, like us on Facebook, and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.